Synopsis

 Description

-repo-add will update a package database by reading a built package or package delta file.
-Multiple packages and/or deltas to add can be specified on the command line.
+repo-add will update a package database by reading a built package file.
+Multiple packages to add can be specified on the command line.

-repo-remove will update a package database by removing the package name or delta specified on the command line.
-Multiple packages and/or delta to remove can be specified on the command line.
+repo-remove will update a package database by removing the package name specified on the command line.
+Multiple packages to remove can be specified on the command line.

 Common Options